Aftab700/aftab700.github.io/content/blog/Automate-Subdomain-Monitoring/index.md

 ### Scheduled Task in windows

-In Windows, you can create a scheduled task to automatically run a PowerShell script at specific times or intervals.
-You can use the following PowerShell command to create a scheduled task:
+In Windows, you can create a scheduled task to automatically run a PowerShell script at specific times or intervals. \
+You can use the following PowerShell command to create a scheduled task that will run every Sunday at midnight.
 - Save the PowerShell script as `monitor.ps1`.

 ```powershell